 Every November, my mother makes the same analogy when deer hunting season opens: "They go hunting for deer; we go hunting for shoes."
 This became my rite of passage to seek, bag, tag, and send a "shoe creature" off on an adventure with my feet.
 Men have trophy animals hanging on their walls-I had rows of shoes.
-Not a closet of high heels, but rather shelves of sport-utility footwear (some even sporting a bit of fur).
-It was a ritual developed by my mother long before Sex and the City, before investing in designer purses or shoes was common, and definitely, before selfies were a thing.
-This ritual would have looked completely different if we'd had an iPhone back then.
+Not a closet of high heels, but rather shelves of sport-utility footwear, some even sporting a bit of fur.
+It was a ritual developed by my mother before Sex and the City, investing in designer purses or shoes was common, and selfies were a thing.
+This ritual would have looked completely different with an Iphone.
 I say this with a notation to the relatively new addition of a camera you can carry anywhere.
 She was a photographer, with high-brow ideas behind her photographs, including my childhood dance photos, costumes for Halloween, and the reproduction of my 35 mm black and white photography class prints.

-Three pairs of shoes a year for 12 years of school-that's a lot of shoes.
-The ones that stand out include the Nose snowboard-boot-shoe hybrid: a cross-trainer that laced up and resembled a snowboard boot; black snakeskin Doc Martens (my mother added insoles so I could run in them); and, as the years passed, footwear that was simpler, sleeker, and more feminine.
-The same athleticism standards put to a test, at the private school I went to, our daily warm-up as a sixth grader, a mile run.
-Born[®] brown loafers, black Puma Speed Cats, and Ulu dark-brown knee-high winter boots with a leg full of rabbit fur helped make high school a bearable experience.
-An expression of hipster, carrying a camera, driving a black car, receiving my first pair of glasses, wearing dress shoes with hidden athleticism.
+Three pairs of shoes a year for 12 years of school, that's a lot of shoes.
+The stand out characters include the Nose snowboard-boot-shoe hybrid: a cross-trainer that laced up and resembled a snowboard boot; black snakeskin Doc Martens my mother added insoles for running; and, as the years passed, footwear that was simpler, sleeker, and more feminine.
+The same athleticism standards put to a test at the private school I went.
+The daily gym class warm-up as a sixth grader, a mile run.
+Find a school that does that in 2025.
+Born® brown loafers that looked like monk shoes, black Puma Speed Cat race car driver shoes, and Ulu dark-brown leather knee-high winter boots with a leg full of rabbit fur helped make high school a bearable or bear hunting experience.
+An expression of hipster, carrying a camera, driving a black car, receiving my first pair of glasses, wearing dress shoes with hidden athleticism, and adventurer with every outfit.
 For college graduation, I wore black high-heeled wingtips in matte and patent leather.

-My mother had my grandmother, Marguerite (my father's mom), for support.
+My mom had my grandmother, Marguerite my father's mother, for support.
 Grandma wore gold shoes and gloves.
 She taught me about black cats, how to create everything from nothing, and how to cook.
 Her demonstration of womanhood forged a strong link to femininity and shaped my sacred idea of marriage.
 Something you do with only one person.
 She spent much of her life as both a mother and a companion to my retired grandfather, who passed away 27 years before she did.
 Never looking for another partner in all that time.
-My grandmother taught my mother about "elevated domesticity" and rarely revealed just how much of a badass she was.
+My grandmother taught my mother about elevated domesticity and rarely revealed just how much of a badass she was.
 At her funeral, one of my great-aunts recounted how Grandma would sneak outside on bridge nights to smoke a cigar with my great-great-aunt Mary.
-She believed in magic, perseverance, and doing your best to exemplify the person you want to be.
+Gma believed in magic, perseverance, and doing your best to exemplify the person you want to be.